Purchasing habits of consumers have drastically shifted in the last few years.

 In the last couple years, COVID-19 and the pandemic have supercharged consumers’ willingness and expectance to pay online by 5 years.
 So why is it any different in the business of interior design?
 It’s not.

 It’s quite simple.
 As the business owner, you need to offer your clients the option of online payments.
 You need to stop making excuses why you haven’t and adapt to your client’s needs.
 Not offering online payments due to transactional fees is not a viable excuse.
 These fees are the cost of doing business and can be absorbed into the total cost of your product or service.
 By not offering online payments you’re essentially adding friction into the purchasing process.

-Check out this graph to get an idea of how much each category stuck to their holiday budget, spent more than their budget, or didn’t have a budget at all.
 Are you missing out on additional revenue by not accepting credit cards?
 Need more convincing?

 When you take your business from a cash-only operation to one that accepts credit, ACH/ e-transfer and checks, your potential customer base broadens significantly.
 Gen X and Millennials typically expect and prefer to pay with credit cards.
 The more customers you attract, the more likely you are to make additional sales.

 Many design firms and boutique shops offer multiple online payment options.
 By not, you’re essentially taking your business out of the running from lack of convenience.

 Clients like to have the ability to quickly pay an invoice without having to write a check.
 Invoices can be paid anywhere at any time.
 Studies have indicated that clients are likely to spend more when they’re paying with credit cards.